-Here are some tried and true tips from a mom who's "been there, done that" in Italy with her family.
+Here are some tried and true tips from a mom who’s “been there, done that” on an Italy family trip with her teens.

 Italy.
 Just mention that you are going on vacation to Italy and people get that dreamy look in their eyes.
 Everybody loves Italy.
 What’s not to love: the art, the food, the scenery, the people…it’s all amazing.
 When I asked my son’s art teacher what museums we shouldn’t miss, he noted that “All of Italy is a museum.”
 And that is the truth.